10 questions to ask your solar installer in Perth before committing

 Before committing, 10 minutes of research:

-- Google reviews: Look at reviews from 2+ years ago, not just recent ones
+- Google reviews: look at reviews from 2+ years ago, not just recent ones

-- ABN Lookup: Confirm business registration date
+- ABN Lookup: confirm business registration date

 Calculate your savings